 - Ralph Waldo Trine

 - An early New Thought self-improvement and success writer.
 Trine was a proponent of progressivism in New Thought outlining the importance of international institutions such as the League of Nations in promoting peace and prosperity.
-Although the conservative congress which opposed U.S. President Wilson's good works failed to ratify the treaty founding the League of Nations.
+Trine was disgusted that the conservative congress opposing U.S. President Wilson's good works failed to ratify the treaty founding the League of Nations.
 He felt this might have prevented the second world war.
-Only after the second world war, the United Nations was created through the support of Presidents Truman and Eisenhower.
-President Einsenhower's 90% income tax on the super rich was part of a deeper understanding of the importance of all people to contribute to a shared concept of American Society as a place where veterans were respected, students could get an excellent free education at State Universities, Health Care recognized as a Human Right and all Americans had wages which support a "standard of living" eliminating the need for a poverty index.
+Only after the second world war was the United Nations created through the support of Presidents Truman and Eisenhower.
+President Einsenhower's 90% income tax on the super rich was part of a deeper New Thought understanding of the importance of all people to contribute to a shared concept of American Society as a place where veterans were respected, students could get an excellent free education at State Universities, Health Care recognized as a Human Right and all Americans would have wages that support a "standard of living" eliminating the need for a poverty index.
 Trine believed that one day we will see such a nation.
 Trine's metaphysical teachings continue to be the greatest and most widely read works of New Thought in the world.

 - Thomas Troward

-- An essential "Roots of Religious Science" author, Troward was deeply influenced by Thomson Hudson using Hudson's concepts of Objective and Subject thought extensively in his book Edinburgh Lectures as well as combining Hudsonian Concepts with those of John Bascom's Science of Mind.
+- An essential "Roots of Religious Science" author, Troward was deeply influenced by Thomson Hudson using his concepts of Objective and Subject thought extensively in his book Edinburgh Lectures as well as concepts from John Bascom's Science of Mind and New Theology.
 Troward's work had a deep effect on Ernest Holmes who is best known for his synthesis of various New Thought Concepts in his Religious Science form of Bascom's Science of Mind.

-- Helen Van-Anderson - Powerful New Thought teacher who championed a unique form of New Thought which evolved into the first New Thought society or organization.
+- Helen Van-Anderson - championed a unique form of New Thought which evolved into the first New Thought society or organization.

-Ella Wheeler Wilcox * More texts! - With the precision of a wordsmith, Wilcox can conjure thunder, and share the deeper spiritual vibrations which inspire higher wisdom.
+* More texts! - With the precision of a wordsmith, Wilcox can conjure thunder or evoke starlight as she shares the deeper spiritual vibrations that inspire higher wisdom.
 A powerful spiritual progressive, Wilcox was a nationally syndicated writer.
-Wilcox's The Heart of New Thought conveys the vibrancy of early New Thought which was characterised by a "Change Your Thinking, Change Your Life, then get out of your ego and help create a more compassionate world that works for everyone" approach.
-Because of her strong views about the importance of action as part of one's spiritual path, Wilcox is not usually a favorite of those ministers teaching New Thought Stoicism which advocates a "sit back and watch" approach to life.
+Wilcox's The Heart of New Thought conveys the vibrancy of early New Thought "Change Your Thinking, Change Your Life, then get out of your ego and help create a more compassionate world that works for everyone" approach.
+Perhaps because of her strong views about the importance of compassionate action as part the New Thought spiritual path, Wilcox is not a favorite of ministers teaching New Thought Stoicism which advocates a "suck it up, sit back and watch" approach.